TheExGenesis/TheExGeneisis/index.md

 **WORK**

-My interests range wide, and I do a lot of seemingly disconnected stuff.
+My interests range widely, and I do a lot of seemingly disconnected stuff.
 I'm using the website to make sense of the fractal-like side-quests.
 I document most of them at the [sidequests page](pages/sidequests.html "Sidequests page").

-In an attempt to further organize my informational universe, I curate what I call _The Vault_, a collection of books, writings, and other links that have influenced my thinking or I find otherwise important.
+In an attempt to further organize my informational universe, I curate what I call[ _The Vault_](pages/vault.html "The Vault..."), a collection of books, writings, and other links that have influenced my thinking or that I otherwise find important.